 The striking foyer renovation explores the illusion of a monumental space larger than its physical size, emphasising the importance of the arrival experience, its contextual relationship and spatial environment.

 The existing entry doors and glass foyer were removed to reveal a double height space and allow for the proposed entry to be setback to create a public forecourt.
-The lower façade and existing columns from the original mid-1980’s DCM building were reclad in polished granite tiles to reflect and reference the materiality of Harry Seidler’s Shell House across Flinders Lane.
-This reflection of the grey granite three sided forecourt has now been completed to create a genuine courtyard.
+The lower façade and existing columns from the original building were reclad in polished granite tiles to reference the materiality of Harry Seidler’s Shell House across the street.

 The extended granite bench with dark leather feature cushions and bronze mirror is also a reference to the ‘Paris-end’ retail stores in the parallel Collins Street.